DavyJonesLocker/ruby-destroyed_at/README.md

 end
 ```

-or make the changes global:
+or make the changes globally:

 ```ruby
 class ActiveRecord::Base